|

 -o- |

-5 (earth) plus 1 to 4 (water, fire, wood, metal), see the Yellow River Map,
+are derived from 5 (earth) plus 1 to 4 (water, fire, wood,

-e.g. in Wilhelm/Baynes.
+metal), see the Yellow River Map, e.g. in Wilhelm/Baynes.

-As a different approach, let me number the elements in Aristotle's circle
+As a different approach, let me number the elements in Aristotle’s

-as 1-2-3-4, starting a priori with any element and going in either direction
+circle as 1-2-3-4, starting a priori with any element and

-of the circle.
-Now, map transformations of elements to the sum of
+going in either direction of the circle.
+Now, map transformations

-the three elements involved, 1+2+3 = 6, 2+3+4 = 9, 3+4+1 = 8 and 4+1+2 = 7,
+1+2+3 = 6, 2+3+4 = 9, 3+4+1 = 8 and 4+1+2 = 7, where

-where the element in the middle is the one that is transformed.
+the element in the middle is the one that is transformed.

-This gives also the numbers from 6 to 9 and note that new yin and yang
+This gives also the numbers from 6 to 9 and note that new

-are obtained for the sequences that cross from 4 to 1, i.e. into
+yin and yang are obtained for the sequences that cross from

-a new cycle.
+4 to 1, i.e. into a new cycle.

-Let me number the elements 1-fire, 2-air, 3-water, 4-earth
+Let me number the elements 1-fire, 2-air, 3-water, 4-earth,

-(starting with the lightest element according to Aristotle):
+starting with the lightest element according to Aristotle:

 6 |